db-benchmarks/db-benchmarks/README.md

 <!-- framework -->
 ## Test framework

-The test framework which is used on the backend of https://db-benchmarks.com is fully open source with AGPLv3 license and can be found on https://github.com/db-benchmarks/db-benchmarks .
+The test framework which is used on the backend of https://db-benchmarks.com is fully Open Source (AGPLv3 license) and can be found at https://github.com/db-benchmarks/db-benchmarks .
 Here's what it does:

 * Automates data loading to the databases / search engines included in the repository
-* Can run database / search engine in docker with particular CPU/RAM constraint
+* Can run database / search engine in Docker with a particular CPU/RAM constraint
 * While testing:
   * Purges OS cache automatically
   * Automates purging database caches before each cold run